jrfonseca/xdot.py/README.markdown

-About **xdot.py**
+About _xdot.py_
 =================

-xdot.py is an interactive viewer for graphs written in [Graphviz](http://www.graphviz.org/)'s [dot language](http://www.graphviz.org/doc/info/lang.html).
+_xdot.py_ is an interactive viewer for graphs written in [Graphviz](http://www.graphviz.org/)'s [dot language](http://www.graphviz.org/doc/info/lang.html).

 It uses internally the graphviz's [xdot output format](http://www.graphviz.org/doc/info/output.html#d:xdot) as an intermediate format, and [PyGTK](http://www.pygtk.org/) and [Cairo](http://cairographics.org/) for rendering.

-xdot.py can be used either as a standalone application from command line, or as a library embedded in your python application.
+_xdot.py_ can be used either as a standalone application from command line, or as a library embedded in your python application.

 Status
 ======

-xdot.py script became much more popular than I ever anticipated, and there are several interested in improving it further.
-However, for several years now, xdot.py already meets my own needs, and unfortunately I don't have much time for maintain it myself.
+_xdot.py_ script became much more popular than I ever anticipated, and there are several interested in improving it further.
+However, for several years now, _xdot.py_ already meets my own needs, and unfortunately I don't have much time for maintain it myself.

-So I'm looking into transition xdot.py maitenance to others: either hand over the maintenance xdot.py to a community or indicate an official fork of xdot.py.
+So I'm looking into transition _xdot.py_ maitenance to others: either hand over the maintenance _xdot.py_ to a community or indicate an official fork of _xdot.py_.

-I encourage people interested in development of xdot.py to fork the (GitHub repository)[https://github.com/jrfonseca/xdot.py], and join the new (mailing list)[https://groups.google.com/d/forum/xdot-py].
+I encourage people interested in development of _xdot.py_ to fork the [GitHub repository](https://github.com/jrfonseca/xdot.py), and join the new [mailing list](https://groups.google.com/d/forum/xdot-py).

 Features
 ========